 No - solar farms are passive installations which do not produce any harmful by-products.
 Certain types of solar panels contain heavy metals, such as Cadmium.
 However, Lightsource does not use these products.
-All electrical equipment we use meets the Electromagnetic Compatibility (EMC) Directive and is CE marked.
+All of the electrical equipment we use meets the Electromagnetic Compatibility (EMC) Directive and is CE marked.
 The electromagnetic radiation that may be emitted from the electrical equipment will be below the acceptable thresholds and will not interfere with radio transmissions.

-If you have a question we haven't answered here, please send us an email and we'll ask one of our experts and get back to you.
+If you have a question we haven't answered here, please send us an email and we'll ask one of our experts and get back to you - or come along to our community information events on Wednesday 5th or Thursday 6th April.